GabrielSlima/blog/articles/clean-code-formatting-rules.md

     <p>
         They can emphisize the wrong things.
 Take Java for instance.
 We have to specify the type for every variable, we can confuses their types easily by not paying attention to the left side of the assingment.
-        In cases where we have long lists of assingments it's best to split up the Class...
+        In cases where we have long lists of assingments it's best to split up the class...
         <br>
         And again, consider using the style guide of the current language you are working with!
     </p>